cc1005/third_milestone_project/README.md

 - Posts can be deleted either from the launch page or in the 'Approve posts' section.
 - Posts can be both edited and updated with the value of 'approved: "true"'.

+6. Reactivity

+The website is usable and attractive at all viewport sizes, something that was made much easier by its simple design.

 ### Features left to implement

+1. Users & email notification system

 Early ideas for the project centred around an Irish-history centred Wikipedia style website, but one where all entries were approved/checked by myself as an expert on the topic.
 Any user could create a post for the website, but every post on creation would be given a Boolean attribute “approved” which would be default set to “False”.
 These posts would be run over by an if/else loop in Python which would check the Boolean value of “approved”, and if it was “False” the post would not be published.
 The purpose of this would be to make sure that no posts were published before I had read them and manually changed the “approved” value to “True”.